-Commonly associated with the cultivation of Magic Mushrooms, Shrooms, Psilocybin Cubensis and other Psilocybe species that are well-suited for manure, this technique can also be used to grow the edible Coprinus comatus or Shaggy Mane mushroom.
+Commonly associated with the cultivation of Magic Mushrooms or Shrooms, particularly Psilocybin Cubensis and other Psilocybe species that are well-suited for manure, this technique can also be used to grow the edible Coprinus comatus or Shaggy Mane mushroom.
 If you decide to change the bulk substrate to wood chips from manure-based, you could then grow oyster mushrooms from the Namekos and Pleurotus family.

 Items needed for this technique